About TIPA

 Contact: christelle@tipa.mu

-Elodie RICHIERO, Administration and Finance Coordinator
+Elodie RICHIERO, Finance Coordinator

 Contact: elodie@tipa.mu